 - When the cinnamon rolls are done baking, let them cool off for at least 10 minutes.
 If you put the glaze on too soon, it will soak into the rolls making them soggy.

 - Finally, drizzle the glaze over the top and sprinkle with the remaining pecans.
+Alternatively, you can put dollops of vegan cream cheese frosting over the top of your cinnamon rolls.
 Enjoy!

 Frequently Asked Questions About This Recipe